Encourage Sibling Bonding

 Can’t find time to read all of those parenting books and magazines?
 Don’t have a lot of mommy friends to bounce ideas off of?
 Kids go crazy every time you get on the phone to ask a friend their advice?
 No problem; I’ll do the work for you!

-Each Thursday I bring you kid-tested tips and parenting solutions for a specific parenting challenge “from the mouths of moms.”
+In this series, I bring you kid-tested tips and parenting solutions for a specific parenting challenge “from the mouths of moms.”
 We’ve already shared lots of tips for dealing with picky eaters, getting kids to sleep better, ensuring stress-free play dates, cooking with kids, and potty training success.
-Now here are direct quotes from a diverse group of mom bloggers (with kids of all ages and tons of ideas) to encourage sibling bloding.
+Now here are direct quotes from a diverse group of mom bloggers (with kids of all ages and tons of ideas) to encourage sibling bonding.
 Yep – meet your new mommy friends!

 Alright, Mamas, how do you prevent sibling rivalry and encourage sibling bonding?